Godspower-Eze/deep-dive-on-lattice-based-cryptography/ntt.md

 The polar representation might not be simplest way to express a complex number but it's going to help us understand roots of unity.

-Formally, $r$ is distance from the point of the complex number to the origin and it is called the *modulus* or the *absolute value*. $\theta$ is called the *argument* of the complex number and it is the angle that the modulus $r$ makes with the positive real axis.
+Formally, $r$ is distance from the point of the complex number to the origin and it is called the *modulus* or the *absolute value*. $\theta$ is called the *argument* of the complex number and it is the angle that the modulus $r$ makes from the positive real axis.